PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![A list of data showing how a day works.
 Starts with a sleep of 7 hours and a half, 3 hours and a half of productive time, 11 tracks, 1 tweet, 2 hours of distracting time, almost 9 thousand steps, an average of 4 for my rating and going to sleep at 11h30](/images/stats/2019/yir/exist-average-day.png "My day according to Exist")](/images/stats/2019/yir/exist-average-day.png "")

 This is almost a TL;DR of this post, but there's a lot of details missing here and we will cover them topic by topic. 😉

 ## Books

 [![Year in books from Goodreads.
 Shows "On the shortness of life" as the shortest book and "Homo Deus" as the longest one.
 "The power of habit" is the most popular book.
 I read 6291 pages across 25 books this year](/images/stats/2019/yir/goodreads-year-in-books-logo.png "My year in books by Goodreads")](https://www.goodreads.com/pothix "")

-Although I did not meet my goal of 30 books read this year, I still consider the 25 books read an achievements.
+Although I did not meet my goal of 30 books read this year, I still consider the 25 books read an achievement.

-At some point I realized I was choosing my books to meet the goal.
-When picking a new book from my wishlist, I was chosing the smallest ones first, not necessarily the ones I wanted to read the most.
-It's not that bad, as I was still chosing books from my library and wish list, but I don't want to have such influence in the titles I pick.
+At some point, I realized I was choosing my books to meet the goal.
+When picking a new book from my wishlist, I was choosing the smallest ones first, not necessarily the ones I wanted to read the most.
+It's not that bad, as I was still choosing books from my library and wish list, but I don't want to have such influence in the titles I pick.

 25 books is a great mark IMO.
 You can see my 2019 Goodreads challenge